Annual Conference Session Details now available

 NCSM Announces Election Results

 Please join us in congratulating the following NCSM members on their election to the NCSM Board of Directors.
-The two-year terms of the newly elected board members will begin at the April 2015 NCSM Annual Conference in Boston, MA.
+The terms of the newly elected board members will begin at the conclusion of the April 2015 NCSM Annual Conference in Boston, MA.

 2nd Vice President